 I liked the chicken burger, and it was a good idea that I think seemed to be missing something, maybe a dip in buffalo hot sauce?

 The Monster Burger was so great that I asked Odaly’s Delight Cafe to participate in my yearly hamburger competition for 2018, Hamburger House Party.

-My friend Mark who was with me that day hasn’t stopped raving about it.
-The chicken fajitas, which were more like a stir-fry tossed in soy sauce, was delicious.
+My friend Mark who was with me that day, hasn’t stopped raving about it.
+The chicken fajitas, which were more like a stir-fry tossed in soy sauce, were delicious.

-Oh man and that Bistec ala Milanesa de Pollo (Breaded Boneless Chicken topped with Cheese & Sauce) with Moros (Black Beans & Rice) and Tostones (Fried Plantains) made it a perfect lunch.
+Oh man, and that Bistec ala Milanesa de Pollo (breaded boneless chicken topped with cheese & sauce) with Moros (back beans & rice) and tostones (fried plantains) made it a perfect lunch.

 Odaly’s Delight Cafe Food Pictures